Hungary's Dairy Industry

 Recent Developments in the Dairy Industry

-One notable development is the partnership between SIG and Sole-Mizo, which aims to enhance production efficiency and technological advancements within Hungary's dairy sector.
+A notable development includes the partnership between SIG and Sole-Mizo, aiming to enhance production efficiency and technological advancements.
 Despite challenges like the H5N1 avian influenza outbreaks and a recent foot-and-mouth disease case at a dairy cattle farm, the industry remains resilient.
 Through strategic partnerships and a market-driven approach, Hungary's dairy industry continues to navigate these challenges efficiently.
-Such issues as foot and mouth disease might raise concerns across Europe, but Hungary's industry is prepared to manage these complexities through strategic efforts.

-Bonafarm Group, controlled by a Hungarian businessman, is acquiring FrieslandCampina's Romanian operations.
-This acquisition is seen as an opportunity for Bonafarm Group to invest in facility capacity and contribute to the Romanian dairy industry development.
-Meanwhile, Hungary has blocked the proposed acquisition of dairy company Alföldi Tej by an overseas consortium.
-The Ministry of National Economy in Hungary issued a statement blocking the acquisition to ensure the security of food supply for Hungarian families.
-The Ministry of Agriculture and the Milk Product Council have supported this decision due to concerns over market disruption and the potential decrease in domestic processing capabilities.
+Bonafarm Group is acquiring FrieslandCampina's Romanian operations, seen as an opportunity to invest in facility capacity and contribute to the Romanian dairy industry development.
+Meanwhile, Hungary has blocked the proposed acquisition of dairy company Alföldi Tej by an overseas consortium to secure food supply for Hungarian families.
+The Ministry of Agriculture and the Milk Product Council supported this decision due to concerns over market disruption and potential decreases in domestic processing capabilities.

-Temporary restrictions have been placed on animal and product imports to Russia due to the bluetongue virus.
-These restrictions apply to various animals and animal products due to the worsening epizootic situation.
-In September 2025, Hungary reported its first bluetongue outbreak in 10 years, where the disease also affected cattle.
-The Hungarian government has intervened to prevent Greek company Hellenic Dairies from acquiring Alföldi Tej Kft.
-The Ministry for National Economy justified the move by claiming the deal could threaten Hungary's food security.
-Consequently, the dairy company has now offered its shares to the Hungarian state, with acquisition talks set to commence shortly.
-Alföldi Tej Kft. significantly contributes to the local dairy industry, processing 270 million liters of raw milk annually and employing over 15,000 individuals.
+Temporary restrictions have been placed on animal and product imports to Russia due to the bluetongue virus, following Hungary's first outbreak in 10 years.
+The government has intervened to prevent Greek company Hellenic Dairies from acquiring Alföldi Tej Kft., which processes 270 million liters of raw milk annually and employs over 15,000 individuals.